Berigny/p-adic-memory/Tri-Architecture.md

-# SECURING THE FUTURE OF INTELLIGENCE: THE COHERENCE ERA
+# Securing the Future of Intelligience: THE COHERENCE ERA

 ## 1. Strategic Imperative – End of the Binary Era
 Modern AI is energy-bound, drift-prone and silicon-saturated.